itsme-Subid/Java/README.md

 ```bash
 javac --version
 ```
-If you don't see the expected output or javac is not a recognized command.
+> **Note**: If you don't see the expected output or javac is not a recognized command.
 Make sure you followed the instructions on the [Azul Zulu website](https://www.azul.com/downloads/?package=jdk) to install Jdk.

 ### Run Program